Ingenuity 2018: OMS Calgary Team

 RunLin is currently a grade 11 student at Sir Winston Churchill High School, studying the International Baccalaureate(IB) Diploma.
 He hopes to pursue biochemical or biomedical research in the future, with the ultimate goal of making a discovery in these fields that will revolutionize health care and scientific research for the better.

 RunLin’s passions are deeply rooted in his love of chemistry and biology, which continue to fascinate him as he expands his breadth of knowledge in these sciences.
 He also craves a good argument, and he satisfies these cravings through his avid participation in debate and Model United Nations competitions.
-RunLin enjoys the study of mathematics as well, and he co-founded the “Team Math Attack”, an innovative new contest for Calgary junior high students.
-He maintains an active presence in his community and takes every opportunity to make a positive difference.
+RunLin hopes to mesh his passions for the sciences and for public speaking in order to advocate for positive change in the community, and he has already taken the first steps towards this goal through his leadership of organizations like OMS.
 In addition, RunLin makes sure to find time for some of his hobbies, which include skiing, reading classic literature, and basketball.

 RunLin is delighted to be bringing you Ingenuity 2018, a conference that promises to be bigger and better than all past OMS Calgary conferences.
 He hopes that this year’s theme of medical innovation will invigorate the next generation of medical professionals in Calgary, and he looks forward to seeing you at the conference on March 17th!

 Here at OMS 2018 you will find something you will not find at any other conference—love.
 Yes, love.
 Not the kind that you’re used to in your relationships though (unreciprocated, long-distance, short-term, or worse: platonic).
 At OMS, you will find a different kind of love; the kind you’ve always dreamed of, but never really had.
 A special kind of love.
 The one that captivates you, entices you to know more, mesmerizes your every waking moment, and enchants you into an emotional roller coaster.
 That love.